Street Art and Graffiti in Mostar, Bosnia

 Despite its tormented past and even somewhat tormented present, Mostar and BiH seeks to be known for more than just the Bosnian War.
 This street art movement is doing it’s part to show this to the world.

-While in Mostar, make an effort to view the street art and graffiti.
+While in in Balkans, make an effort to view the street art and graffiti in Mostar, Bosnia.
 You’ll be treated to fun works of art and come to know the city in a deeper and more worthwhile way.